langurmonkey/website-source/content/blog/2021/procedural-planetary-surfaces.md

 {{< fig src="/img/2021/12/procedural-surfaces/maps/noise-types-normal.jpg" link="/img/2021/12/procedural-surfaces/maps/noise-types-normal.jpg" title="Normal maps generated for the same noise types.
 Left to right: gradval, perlin, simplex, value, white." class="fig-center" width="100%" loading="lazy" >}}

 At this point, we need something else.
 The noise looks too simple and plain.
 In nature, we have repeating features at different scales, but here we don\'t see this.
 These repeating features are called fractals, and we can also create them with the noise algorithms that we already know.
 The trick is re-sampling the noise function several times with higher frequencies and lower amplitudes.
 In the context of noise, the different levels are called octaves.
 The first octave is the regular noise map we have already seen.
-The second octave would be computing by multiplying the frequency of the first one by a number (called **lacunarity**) and multiplying its amplitude by another number (called **persistence**), typically a fraction of one.
+The second octave would be computed by multiplying the frequency of the first one by a number (called **lacunarity**) and multiplying its amplitude by another number (called **persistence**), typically a fraction of one.
 The third would apply the same principle to the parameters of the second, and so on.

 ```c